pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     RuntimeError: Can not iterate over a module list or tuple with a value that does not have a statically determinable length.

-Two iterables of the same container Type but different data type is supported.
+**Example 3**

-**Example**
+Two iterables of the same container Type but different data type is supported:

 .. testcode::